Micron Technology

 Acquisition in 2010

-Numonyx is an independent semiconductor company specializing in the design of non-volatile memory solutions for both consumer and industrial applications.
+Numonyx is an independent semiconductor company specializing in non-volatile memory design for both consumer and industrial applications.
 The company offers a comprehensive range of integrated memory technologies, including NOR, NAND, RAM, and Phase Change memory.
-Established in March 2008 with funding from Francisco Partners, Numonyx leverages assets and expertise acquired from STMicroelectronics and Intel to deliver innovative memory products tailored to meet the needs of various markets.
+Established in March 2008 with assets and expertise from STMicroelectronics and Intel, Numonyx leverages its strong foundation to deliver innovative memory solutions tailored to meet the evolving needs of the market.

 Displaytech